huderlem/blog/content/posts/poryscript.md

 GitHub Link: https://github.com/huderlem/poryscript

 As the Pokémon Gen 3 decompilation projects mature, some of my focus has shifted to improving the developer experience.
 One of the painpoints of working with the Gen 3 engine is comprehending existing event scripts and writing new scripts.
-Poryscript is a higher-level scripting language that makes scripts writing scripts much simpler.
+Poryscript is a higher-level scripting language that makes writing scripts much simpler.
 In this blog post, I explain the motivation behind Poryscript and how it works.

 I'll be referring specifically to [pokeemerald](https://github.com/pret/pokeemerald) for the rest of this post, but everything also applies to [pokeruby](https://github.com/pret/pokeruby) and [pokefirered](https://github.com/pret/pokefirered).